Prompt Library · 36 prompts

 - What I do professionally: [describe]

-- What I'm known for / strongest competence: [describe]
+- What I am known for / strongest expertise: [describe]

-- What I want people to do when they read my bio: [e.g. "follow me", "book a meeting", "visit my site"]
+- What I want people to do when they read the bio: [e.g. "follow me", "book a meeting", "visit my site"]

 - My tone: [e.g. "direct and a bit funny", "professional but personal"]